-The gluteus medius, on the other hand, is not a muscle you should be overjoyed to see in your strip steak.
+The gluteus medius, on the other hand, is not a muscle you want to see in your strip steak.

 Choosing a Strip Steak: What to Look For

-But when you buy them at the butcher, you can pick and choose.
-The ones you want are from the rib end or the center of the strip loin.
+If buying strip steaks from a butcher, the ones you want are from the rib end or the center of the strip loin.
 And it's easy to tell the difference by looking at the shape of the steak.